 Sonya is proud to have been part of the Canyon Crossroads team since 2009.
 She has worked as a receptionist, technician, and now office manager.
 Sonya has lived in the East Mountains her whole life and treasures being a part of a small loyal community like ours.
 She loves everything about her job especially the opportunity to help clients and their furry friends.
 Shea is her adorable Pitbull she has had since she was 5 weeks old.
 Outside of work Sonya enjoys hiking with her dog, sand volleyball and softball.

 Lynn Kegler (Front Staff)

-I have been at Canyon Crossroads Animal Hospital for almost 15 years and love being able to help all the caring clients and their pets that come in.
-My husband and I have been East Mountain residents for over 20 years.
-In my time away from work I enjoy spending time with my kids, two dogs and a cat.
-I am an avid reader, love nail art and ice hockey (Go Red Wings!).
+Lynn has been with Canyon Crossroads Animal Hospital since 2003 and loves being able to help our caring clients and their pets when they come in.
+Puppy kisses are the best part of her job.
+Lynn and her husband have been East Mountain residents for over 26 years.
+In her time away from work Lynn enjoy spending time with her kids, adorable grandson, and three dogs.
+She is an avid reader, loves nail art, and ice hockey (Go Red Wings!).

 Laura Started her veterinary career at St. Francis Animal Clinic in 1992 after graduating from UNM with a degree in Studio Art.
 10 hospitals and 20 years later, she started at Canyon Crossroads last December.
 Her experiences include exotics, neurology, and 4 years in North Carolina.
 Laura grew up on Air Force bases all over the US, Japan, and England.
 Her hobbies include crochet, birdwatching, and making jewelry, along with other arts and crafts.
 She also has 2 Siamese cats at home, one of which was formerly the hospital cat at Sangre de Cristo Animal Hospital in Santa Fe.